Pie Pastry: In

 In a large bowl, whisk

 the eggs, and then whisk in the sugars, golden syrup or corn syrup,

 cream, melted butter, bourbon (or vanilla extract), and salt.
-Then stir in the cooled melted chocolate.
+Then stir in the melted chocolate

 Remove the chilled

-the filling has puffed but is still wobbly when gently shaken.
+the filling has just set.
+It will still be a little wobbly when gently shaken.
 (If you find the edges of the pie crust

-are over browning during baking, cover with foil.)
+are over browning during baking, cover with a pie shield or foil.)
 Remove from

 oven and place on a wire rack to cool.
 Serve warm or at room